Home Renovation Cost and Pricing Guide

 There’s a wide range of options for remodeling your kitchen.
 Below is a list of some of the popular projects based on the scale of the remodeling job.

-- Mid-Range Remodels: Most people opt for a moderate remodeling job that includes upgrading the faucet and sink, adding a new tile backsplash, painting the walls and ceilings and installing stock cabinets or refinishing the existing ones.
+- Mid-Range Remodels: Most people opt for a moderate remodeling job that includes upgrading the faucet and sink, adding a new tile backsplash, painting the walls and ceilings and refinishing the existing cabinets.
 For $10,000 to $15,000, you can expect to do some of the work yourself, leaving only the necessary tasks to the pros.
-Additionally, at this price point, your countertop options include less-expensive materials such as vinyl, laminate or tile.
+Additionally, at this price point, your countertop options include less-expensive materials such as laminate or tile.
 For $15,000 to $30,000, you can leave most of the work to the professionals, install custom cabinets and invest in higher-end counters such as granite, stone, wood or metal.

 - High End Kitchen Remodels: For a price of $30,000+, you can choose custom cabinetry, granite counters, high-end EnergyStar appliances, new overhead lighting, hardwood flooring and a new sink and faucet.